freesewing/freesewing/markdown/dev/tutorials/pattern-design/part-structure/en.md

 - `Path`: The Path constructor
 - `paths`: A reference to the part's paths

-These will make it possible for you to draw points and paths easily.
+These will make it possible for you to create, draw, and reference points and paths easily.

-The following three variables are also needed to create a full-fledged FreeSewing pattern; their function and usage will be covered in detail [later on in this tutorial](/tutorials/pattern-design/completing-your-pattern/):
+The following three variables are also needed to create a full-fledged FreeSewing pattern; their function and usage will be covered in detail [later on in this tutorial](/tutorials/pattern-design/completing-your-pattern/).
+For now, we only need these so that the pattern skeleton compiles properly:

 - `complete`: create a _complete_ pattern (or not)
 - `sa`: include _seam allowance_ (or not)
 - `paperless`: allow the pattern to be _paperless_

-For now, we only need these so that the pattern skeleton compiles properly.
+Finally, we include the part itself so it can be returned by the draft function.

+- `part`: The actual part itself

 <Note>